 Beverly Pierce has 13 years of working experience in college access and TRIO programs.
-She serves as the Operations Manager of Education Advising and Outreach Beverly A. Pierce holds a B.A in Human Services from University of Massachusetts and M.A from Northeastern University in Higher Education Administration.
-Her experience in college access, program development, mentoring, and urban education helps her develop linkages among colleges, industry partners, and high school programs.
+She serves as the Operations Manager of Education Advising and Outreach.
+Beverly holds a B.A in Human Services from University of Massachusetts and Masters in Higher Education Administration from Northeastern University.
+Her experience in public education, college access, program development and mentoring helps her to develop linkages among colleges, industry partners, and high school programs.
 She prides herself of being a partnership broker to provide options for all learners.

-Ms. Pierce previously worked in the Boston Public Schools District where she launched several career technical education programs in comprehensive high schools to provide students with college and career readiness skills.
-Her favorite part of college access is providing a bridge and support for individuals to successful transition to postsecondary programs and persist.
+Ms. Pierce previously worked in the Boston Public Schools District where she launched several Perkins-funded career technical education programs in comprehensive high schools to provide students with college and career readiness skills.
+Her favorite part of college access is providing a bridge and emotional support for individuals to successfully transition to postsecondary education and employment.

 Dr. Carmen N. Veloria has been a classroom teacher and college access program administrator, and currently serves as Sr. Manager for Community Relations and Outreach for the College Planning Center.
 As a first-generation college student, her scholarship focuses on systemic issues that negatively impact the educational trajectory of students of color, and the intersection of race, ethnicity, gender, and language usage.